 At each of these sessions, “+1” members attended an opening keynote speech, representing a time for inspiration and reflection on the issues at stake.
 They then participated in collective intelligence workshops in sub-groups, with representatives from each of the five stakeholder categories: Employees, Clients, Shareholders, Society, Planet.
 They came up with specific actions with a significant impact for implementing the ecological transformation.

-The 2021 cycle of “+1” was thus organised around the following elements:
+The 2021 cycle of “+1” was thus organized around the following elements:

 - three 3-hour morning sessions held in September, October and December;